Protocol Landscape

 Build protocol-aware infrastructure.
 Your developer platforms, CI/CD pipelines, and monitoring infrastructure should be designed to work with these protocols natively, not as afterthoughts.

 Require protocol compliance in vendor evaluations.
-When evaluating agent platforms, orchestration tools, or managed agent services, require MCP compatibility, A2A support, and LDP-compatible audit trails as evaluation criteria.
+When evaluating agent platforms, orchestration tools, or managed agent services, require MCP compatibility, A2A support, AIP-compatible identity and delegation, and audit trails that preserve the delegation chain.
 Vendors who resist this are selling proprietary lock-in.

 The protocol layer is boring infrastructure work.
 It is also the foundation that determines whether your multi-agent architecture is maintainable, auditable, and vendor-portable five years from now.